 An added plus is that although the Terrex Swift offers great comfort while still being relatively lightweight.
 It weighs one pound and thirteen ounces, which makes it one of the lighter Adidas disc golf shoes available.
 Although the Terrex Swift might not be the best choice for a cross country hike, they are a great choice for all the different types of terrain you'll face on the disc golf course playing your disc golf rounds and overall are one of the best shoes for disc golf.

 2. Adidas Men's Terrex AX2R

-Similar to the previous Adidas model, the midsole of this shoe is very lightweight and comes with Adidas' special EVA sole cushioning with ADIPRENE support.
+Similar to the previous Adidas model, the midsole of this disc golf shoe is very lightweight and comes with Adidas' special EVA sole cushioning with ADIPRENE support.
 This adds to the overall comfort of the shoe, and also gives you a good amount of shock absorbency which helps protect your feet while playing.
-If you are constantly playing on courses that feature rocky or rough terrain then I definitely recommend these shoes for you!
+If you are constantly playing on disc golf courses that feature rocky or rough terrain then I definitely recommend these shoes for you!

 3. Salomon Men's Speedcross 4 Trail Shoe

 If you are familiar with trail running then you've probably heard of the company Salomon!
 Salomon introduced the Speedcross 4 after massive success with the Salomon Speedcross 3, and they've hit another home run!

 One of the first things you'll notice with these shoes is that they are designed for traction in mind which makes them perfect for disc golf!
 On the bottom of these shoes you'll notice rubber spikes for additional traction, no matter the terrain or weather!

 These shoes are perfect for disc golf because they are designed with trails and rough terrains in mind.
 The durability and performance aspects of these shoes are second to none.
 I have found that the added traction compared to traditional shoes has really made me feel safer on the course, and also allows me to setup for shots no matter the lie.